 7,5 ECTS > Henrik Reeh

-This course aims at establishing principles for a culture-theoretical approach to the city.
-The course delves into seminal texts from the tradition of 20th-century cultural theory in order to outline key concepts that allow us to understand the city as urbanity, i.e. as a complex cultural phenomenon.
+This course establishes the basic principles for a humanities approach to the city.
+The course explores seminal texts from the tradition of 20th-century cultural theory in order to outline key concepts that allow us to understand the city as urbanity, i.e. as a complex cultural phenomenon.

 Urban Analysis 4